-My readers can use the code TRIALANDEATER at checkout to get a special $25 off their first Daily Harvest box!
+My readers can use the code TRIALANDEATER at checkout to get up to $40 off their first Daily Harvest box!

 I’ve worked my way through most of their menu at this point, and definitely have my favorites.
 They keep adding new items too which is exciting to try new flavors.

 Since Daily Harvest started out as a smoothie box before they expanded into other products, it makes sense that this category has the most flavor options.
 Currently they have 25+ flavors of smoothies with creative flavors – like their best-selling chocolate + blueberry, a cold brew + cacao, watermelon + dragon fruit, and black sesame + banana.
 My current favorite is the acai and cherry smoothie.
 Some are flavors are seasonal that rotate with what is most fresh.

 You can just add water and blend!
 You could also add some protein powder to bulk it up a bit (I use the ones from Four Sigmatic).
 I like to add a plant-based milk for creamier blends too.